bwiklund/jray/README.md

 # jray

-watch your code run in real time
+Watch your code run in real time

 ![jray example](https://raw.github.com/bwiklund/jray/master/examples/jray.gif)

-a work in progress. built with istanbul and angularjs.
+A work in progress.
+Built with istanbul and angularjs.

-to use without requirejs, include jray's js and css, and then change your script tags to `type="text/jray"`
+To use without requirejs, include jray's js and css, and then change your script tags to `type="text/jray"`

 ```html
 <link rel="stylesheet" href="jray.css">